 Litter spoils our enjoyment of the countryside and green spaces and can be harmful for wildlife and people.
 We’re working towards a litter-free countryside for everyone.

-22 April 2021 – CPRE Hampshire, the countryside charity in partnership with Idverde, a leading green service provider is launching new weekly litter picks to help tackle the problem of litter in the roadside verges of Hampshire.
+CPRE Hampshire, in partnership with Idverde, a leading green service provider, organises weekly litter picks to help tackle the problem of litter in the roadside verges of Hampshire.
 We have also recently started to widen our search to identify and include wider, green areas.

-Idverde provide a truck and driver to follow the litter pickers and screen them from approaching traffic and also generously loan the equipment needed for the clean-up.
-With the fantastic support of volunteers, litter picks have so far been held over in Brambridge, Eastleigh and in Badger Farm, Winchester.
+Idverde provide a truck and driver to follow litter pickers and screen them from approaching traffic.
+They also generously loan the equipment needed for the clean-up.
+With the fantastic support of volunteers, litter picks have so far been held over in Brambridge, Eastleigh, Badger Farm and other Winchester areas.

-John Lauwerys, a CPRE Hampshire Trustee who is leading the initiative says, ‘CPRE has a long tradition of seeking to tackle the scourge of littering which has become an increasing problem over recent decades.
+John Lauwerys, the CPRE Hampshire trustee leading the initiative says, ‘CPRE has a long tradition of seeking to tackle the scourge of littering which has become an increasing problem over recent decades.
 Many parts of the countryside are disfigured by litter and fly tipping and this has grown worse since the covid pandemic.’

 CPRE commissioned a YouGov poll in 2020 which showed that over a third of adults in England (38%) saw more litter near to where they live since the start of the coronavirus pandemic.
 Four in five people (78%) would like to see the government take more action to tackle litter.

-Natalie Hargreaves, CPRE Hampshire’s Volunteer Coordinator joined the litter picking group along Badger Farm Road in Winchester and says: ‘We are so pleased to be working in partnership with Idverde and were extremely grateful to the handful of volunteers who supported us over the first weekend.
+Natalie Hargreaves, CPRE Hampshire’s volunteer coordinator commented: ‘We are so pleased to be working in partnership with Idverde and are extremely grateful to the fantastic volunteers who get involved.’